nr072/Quip/README.md

 Only a 100-character event title (the note name) can be added, but nothing more.
 No detail.

-And the event titles are saved in a JavaScript variable.
-So, they are highly temporary.
-A simple tab reload will reset the page to its default, blank state.
-Future plans include
-using either session storage and/or providing a feature to export data.

 _**Note:**
-The interface is not very mobile-friendly, but if behaves sufficiently well for screen widths above 600px._
+The interface is not very mobile-friendly, but it behaves sufficiently well for screen widths above 600px._

 ### Warning

-- The event data are highly temporary.
-A simple tab reload will
-remove everything and reset the page to its default, blank state.

 - This was created and tested using
 Mozilla Firefox version 79.0.